 For both stabilizers, the bumpy side is the fusible side that adheres to the fabric.

 How to Use Interfacing on T-Shirts

-I’m going to generalize here and you should always read the instructions on the specific stabilizer or interfacing that you buy.
+I’m going to generalize here, but you should always read the step-by-step instructions on the specific stabilizer or interfacing that you buy.